- Private GROUP TOUR (COSTS) is two hours long for this Holyoke on the NAtional Register bicycle riding tour. It is fully outdoors.

 stop 10 – Caledonia Building

-The Caledonian Benefit Society purchased this building in 1909.
+The Caledonian Benefit Society (LOCATION) purchased this building in 1909.
 Roswell Crafts had it built in 1874.
 The top floor is for social function, the ground floor is for retail business, and the middle two floors are for office space.
+To read more go to its LINK.

 stop 11 – Prospect Park (district) [Pulaski Park]